Mark-Vincent-Otieno/alx-system_engineering-devops/0x01-shell_permissions/README.md

   Note: the mode of olleh will not always be 664.
 11-a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+12- a script that creates a directory called my_dir with permissions 751 in the working directory.